anaconda/anaconda-project/docs/source/getting-started.rst

 If you have not yet installed and started Anaconda Project, follow the :doc:`Install instructions <install>`.

-NOTE: Windows users using Python 3.5.1 should upgrade to Python 3.5.2+ with the command ``conda update python`` to avoid an issue with Windows and Python 3.5.1.

 Create a project containing a Bokeh app
 =======================================